JbytheC/JbytheC/RewardsDiscussion.md

 <details><summary><strong>Schedule the Rewards Discussion</strong></summary>
 <br>

 Schedule a date and time for each Rewards Discussion, ~20 minutes, and set expectations with your Hubbber about what the discussion will entail.
 Managers are notified via email when Snapshots are made available, typically  mid-August.
 Rewards Discussions should take place prior to mid-September when Snapshots are auto-released to employees or before September 1 if the employee is being promoted effective on that date.
-Click here [Key Dates](https://github.com/PeopleManagers/managers/blob/master/manager-toolkit/People%20Processes/FY22Key-Dates.md) for key dates.
+Click here for [Key Dates](https://github.com/PeopleManagers/managers/blob/master/manager-toolkit/People%20Processes/FY22Key-Dates.md).
 When selecting a date for each discussion, ensure that you have allowed yourself adequate time to prepare before the discussion.
 Consider scheduling a buffer of time between discussions in case you need extra time.